frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 Event forwarding is a very nice to have, but not essential, capability in Frame.
 The need for it arises as a byproduct of having a better organized system.
-It is a lot like having taken a messy room with everything available and in reach but strewn about and hard to find and put them in boxes.
-It may be better organized, but now you have to deal with accessing and organizing boxes.
+It is a lot like having taken a messy room with everything available and in reach but strewn about and hard to find and then put all the stuff in boxes.
+The stuff is now better organized, but now you have to deal with organizing and accessing boxes.

 The need for event forwarding was recognized early in the development of Frame but had no simple solution at the time.
 It required the concept of the compartment in order to provide a key part of the solution to the puzzle to be developed first.
-Additionally, at the time, there was also no multiplexer method as a location to put the logic to handle it.
-Therefore it required the evolution of other mechanisms to unlock a practical way to finally implement this feature.
+Additionally, at the time, there was also not a multiplexer method to put the logic to implement the feature.
+Therefore it required the evolution of other mechanisms to unlock a practical way to finally implement it.

-It is hoped that as Frame continues to mature, similar discoveries about useful features, Frame syntax and low level code mechanisms will continue to be identified and able to build on each other.
+It is hoped that as Frame continues to mature, similar discoveries about useful combinations of features, Frame syntax and low level code mechanisms will continue to be identified and able to build on each other.